More stimulus expected as UK inflation drops to 4-year low

 Economists said the further fall in inflation gives the Bank of England additional room to boost the ailing economy when it announces its latest policy action on Thursday.
 The government is also readying a big fiscal package for this summer to help the economy in addition to an array of hugely expensive support programs it put in place to deal with the initial economic fallout.

-The consensus in the market is that the Bank of England will launch another bond-buying program of at least another 100 billion pounds ($127 billion, to complement the 200 billion stimulus it announced in March.
+The consensus in the market is that the Bank of England will launch another bond-buying program of at least another 100 billion pounds ($127 billion), to complement the 200 billion stimulus it announced in March.
 The Bank’s monetary policy committee is set to hold off from further cuts in interest rates — its main benchmark stands at a record low of 0.1%.

 The meeting of the committee is taking place in the wake of figures showing that the U.K. economy shrank by a fifth in April alone as a result of the country’s lockdown, which has seen many sectors shuttered.